 While it may do well for a while, you may stand to lose the majority, if not all of your money if things take a turn for the worst.
 This is why it’s important to have investments that lie within different sectors and are made up of a variety of asset classes.
 Balancing out your investments in this way will protect you against any major downturns.

 To create your own balanced portfolio, you may choose to invest in a range of different investment options such as stocks, ETFs, bonds, commodities and even cryptocurrencies.
 These various investment options have different risk levels attached to them so it, therefore, helps to balance your investment portfolio.

 5. Investing too much money before you’re ready

 You can start your investment journey using the Emma app.
-Open up an account with Nutmeg, Coinbase, eToro, Fidelity International, Hargreaves Lansdown, Kraken or Interactive Investor to begin your journey.
 You can also link your investment account to Emma to keep track of how your investments are performing.